curl/everything-curl/protocols/network.md

 TCP port number 80 on the server by default.
 If the URL uses `HTTPS` instead, the default port number is 443.

 The URL can include a custom port number.
-If a port number is not specified, the client will use the default port for the scheme used in the URL.
+If a port number is not specified, the client uses the default port for the scheme used in the URL.

 ## Security

-After a TCP connection has been established, many transfers will require that both sides negotiate a better security level before continuing (if for example `HTTPS` is used), which is done with TLS ([Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security)).
-If so, the client and server will do a TLS handshake first, and will continue further only if that succeeds.
+After a TCP connection has been established, many transfers require that both sides negotiate a better security level before continuing (if for example `HTTPS` is used), which is done with TLS ([Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security)).
+If so, the client and server do a TLS handshake first, and continue further only if that succeeds.

 If the connection is done using QUIC, the TLS handshake is done automatically in the connect phase.